George Washington in the French and Indian War: Jumonville and Fort Necessity

 While Washington was returning from this expedition, Dinwiddie sent men from the Ohio Company (who were also commissioned into the provincial militia) under William Trent to begin construction of the company's fort.
 In February, with Tanacharison's blessing, Trent and his men began construction of the fort at the confluence of the Allegheny and Monongahela Rivers.
-Legardeur's successor at Venango, Claude-Pierre Pécaudy de Contrecœur, led a force of about 500 men Canadiens and Indians (rumors reaching Trent's men put its size at 1,000) to dislodge them.
+Legardeur's successor at Venango, Claude-Pierre Pécaudy de Contrecœur, led a force of about 500 Canadians and Native Americans (rumors reaching Trent's men put its size at 1,000) to dislodge them.
 On April 16, they arrived at the forks; the next day, Trent's force of 36 men, led by Ensign Edward Ward in Trent's absence, agreed to leave the site, over the vociferous objections of Tanacharison.
 The French then began construction of Fort Duquesne.

 Washington, upon his return to Williamsburg, was commissioned a Lieutenant Colonel in the newly created Virginia Regiment, and ordered by Dinwiddie to raise a force to assist in the completion of Trent's fort.
 Dinwiddie's orders were to "act on the [defensive], but in Case any Attempts are made to obstruct the Works or interrupt our [settlements] by any Persons whatsoever, You are to restrain all such Offenders, & in Case of resistance to make Prisoners of or kill and destroy them."
 Historian Fred Anderson describes Dinwiddie's instructions, which were issued without the knowledge or direction of the British government, as "an invitation to start a war."
 Washington was ordered to gather up as many supplies and paid volunteers as he could along the way.
 By the time he left for the frontier on April 2, he had recruited fewer than 160 men.
 Moving quickly and without artillery, his force marched north and west, picking up additional militia companies along the way.
 On April 19, outside Winchester, Virginia, Washington received word that a large French force was descending the Allegheny.
 On reaching Wills Creek he met part of Trent's company, who, in addition to confirming the arrival of the French, brought a supportive message from Tanacharison.
 To keep Tanacharison's support, Washington decided to advance rather than turning back.
 However, road-building went slowly, and by the end of May Washington's company had reached a place known as the Great Meadows (now in Fayette County, Pennsylvania), about 37 mi south of the forks.
 There he began construction of a small fort and awaited further news or instructions.